Iris Cohen Fineberg, PhD, MSW, OSW-C

 AREAS OF INTEREST

-Palliative and end of life care, oncology, family-oriented health care, interdisciplinary education and teamwork, advance care planning, clinical and research ethics, qualitative research methods, mixed methods, evaluation.
+Palliative and end-of-life care, oncology, family-oriented health care, interdisciplinary education and teamwork, advanced care planning, clinical and research ethics, qualitative research methods, mixed methods, and evaluation.

 SELECTED PUBLICATIONS